Are your strategic plans fully fleshed out and ready to go? Here are 10 keys to achieving more of your goals this year.

-- 42% of leaders at high performing companies have tools and capabilities to execute strategy
+- 42% of leaders at high-performing companies have the tools and capabilities to execute strategy

-- 56% of these leaders report that their workforce have a better belief in well-defined goals
+- 56% of these leaders report that their workforce has a better belief in well-defined goals

-- 52% report strong organization-wide alignment to strategy
+- 52% report organization-wide solid alignment to strategy

-Don't be afraid to then show what it takes to fail at Strategy Execution.
+Don't be afraid to show what it takes to fail at strategy execution.
 It's better to know what to avoid than fall into the same traps countless companies have encountered:

 - Only 12% of leaders at lower-performing organizations report that they have the tools and capabilities to execute their strategic plan

-- 28% of these leaders report that their workforce understands their goals
+- 28% of these leaders say that their workforce understands their goals

-- Only 32% report strong alignment and commitment to the plan, goals, and associated projects
+- Only 32% report strong alignment and commitment to the program, goals, and associated projects

-A major reason for this is that 95% of employees are usually unaware of their company's strategies or don't understand how to support them.
+A significant reason is that 95% of employees are usually unaware of their company's strategies or don't understand how to support them.

-Proper communication is a skill worth improving to ensure everyone meets their daily tasks.
+Proper communication is worth improving to ensure everyone meets their daily tasks.

 Likewise, don't make mistakes such as going through the lengths of explaining your strategy, the plan, and the goals, only for someone to forget them by the time they look at their personal goals.

-This is a vital thread that is often missing with organizations that fail to deliver their plan.
+This is a vital thread often missing in organizations that fail to deliver their plan.

 Communication is also effective in easing people through the change experienced with executing your business strategy.

-When it comes to succeeding at executing your strategy, it is key that you assess your progress towards your goals.
+When it comes to succeeding at executing your strategy, you must assess your progress toward your goals.

-You can make this possible by determining the right key performance indicators (KPIs), determining stage gates and workflows for delivering projects, and automating reports on the health of the plan.
+You can make this possible by determining the right key performance indicators (KPIs), determining stage gates and workflows for delivering projects, and automating the plan's health reports.